AnikChakraborty/dctest/tutorials/get-formatted-numbers-outside-chart.md

 The API returns a string of the formatted number.

-Read more about the FusionCharts Suite Number Format options at [ Number Format]{% linkTo tutorials/configuring-your-chart-basic/number-format.md %}{:target='_blank'}.
+Read more about the FusionCharts Suite Number Format options at [Number Format](/tutorials/configuring-your-chart-basic/number-format).